 The Momentum of Action: What Continues Even After the Burden Lifts

 A question will arise here, and it should.
 If the Self is the actionless Witness, eternally untouched by past choices, what do we make of the consequences that continue to arrive?
 The relationship soured by a decision made five years ago still produces friction.
 The body bears the effects of neglect.
 The financial situation reflects choices accumulated over a decade.
-Recognizing the Witness does not appear to stop any of this.
+Recognizing the Witness does not stop any of this.
 Does that mean the understanding is incomplete?

-It is not incomplete.
 It requires one more distinction.

-Past actions have momentum.
-The Sanskrit term is Prārabdha-that portion of accumulated karma which has already begun to fructify, which is in fact what sustains the current body-mind configuration.
+That portion of accumulated karma which has already begun to fructify, what sustains the current body-mind configuration.
 This momentum cannot be cancelled mid-flight by any act of understanding.
-The illustration used across both teachers is the released arrow: once the bowstring is released, the arrow must complete its trajectory.
-The archer can lay down the bow, walk off the field, and fully recognize that the arrow no longer depends on them-but the arrow does not stop.
-It travels until its momentum is exhausted.
+Like the released arrow that must complete its trajectory, Prārabdha travels until its momentum is exhausted, regardless of the archer’s subsequent recognition.

 What changes is the claim.
 Before understanding, the mind says “I did this, and now I must carry it.”
-The doer identity (Kartṛtva) wraps itself around the arriving consequence and adds suffering to what was already in motion.
-After understanding, the same consequence arrives-the difficult conversation, the financial strain, the physical limitation-but it is met without the added weight of “this is what I am.”
+The doer identity, Kartṛtva, wraps itself around the arriving consequence and adds suffering to what was already in motion.
+After understanding, the same consequence arrives, the difficult conversation, the financial strain, the physical limitation, but it is met without the added weight of “this is what I am.”
 The consequence unfolds.
 It is accepted.
 The Witness observes it without owning it.

-The electric fan illustrates this precisely.
+The electric fan illustrates this.
 Cut the power to a running fan and it continues to spin.
 The spinning is not powered by anything new; it is the exhaustion of what was already set in motion.
 Only someone who had never seen a fan before would assume cutting the power was ineffective because the blades were still moving.
 They are moving on prior momentum.
 They will stop.
 The question is whether you stand there calling yourself a failure because they have not stopped yet.

-This is the condition of the Jñānī-the one who has recognized the true nature of the Self.
-The body-mind continues its trajectory.
-Prārabdha unfolds on schedule.
-What has changed is that the ego no longer functions as a real claimant.
-It is what the tradition calls Bādhita-Ahaṅkāra: a sublated ego.
-“Sublated” means recognized as a functional instrument rather than a reality.
-It does not disappear.
-The Jñānī still says “I” and “my” in daily conversation.
-But that “I” operates the way an actor says “I am dying” on stage-functionally, without ontological weight.
+The sublated ego, recognized as a functional instrument rather than a reality.
+It does not disappear; the Jñānī still says “I” and “my” in daily conversation.
+But that “I” operates the way an actor says “I am dying” on stage, functionally, without ontological weight.
+Like a roasted seed that cannot germinate, the Bādhita-Ahaṅkāra functions in the world but does not create new binding entanglement.

-For someone not yet at that recognition, this section offers something practical.
 The momentum of past actions will arrive regardless of how you relate to it.
 The only variable you control is whether you meet that arrival as the Witness or as the burdened claimant.
 Meeting it as the claimant adds psychological suffering to what is already a physical or circumstantial fact.
 Meeting it as the Witness does not eliminate the consequence, but it stops the compounding.

 The consequences of past choices unfold in time.
 They belong to time.
 The Self does not.